 (2) For the purposes of exercising the functions, and discharging the duties imposed on him by this subdivision, the Director General has the powers, authority, and protection of a Royal Commission under the Royal Commissions Act 1968 and the provisions of that Act apply with such modifications as are necessary, to and in relation to any investigation and inquiry that he may make for the purposes of this subdivision.

-[Section 42D inserted by No. 53 of 1977 s.
-4; amended by No. 54 of 1985 s.
+[Section 42D inserted: No. 53 of 1977 s.
+4; amended: No. 54 of 1985 s.
 32 and 52.]

 42E.
 Information, power of Director General etc. to obtain